WHAT IS BIG PICTURE

-Each student has an internship where he or she works closely with a mentor, learning in a real world setting.
+Each student has an Learning Through Interest (LTI) experience where he or she works closely with a mentor, learning in a real world setting.

 Parents and families are actively involved in the learning process, helping to shape the student’s learning plan and are enrolled as resources to the school community.

 The result is a student-centered learning design, where students are actively invested in their learning and are challenged to pursue their interests by a supportive community of educators, professionals, and family members.

 WANT TO ENROLL YOUR STUDENT?

 Please contact Yvette James for more information at